PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-08 15:00:27
+Last updated: 2024-04-08 15:01:00
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: Summer friends will melt away like summer snows, but winter friends are friends forever.  -  Mully